 Many of us wait for such a moment, and when it doesn’t come, we assume it was never meant to be.
 And everything about that assumption is wrong.

 As Walter Matthau once said to a young actor who had recently moved to Hollywood and was waiting for his Big Break: “Kid, it’s not the one big break.
 It’s the 50 big breaks.”

 As I wrote in “Real Artists Don’t Starve,” the Big Break is a myth.
 Something we tell themselves out of laziness and fear of the work ahead.
 If Big Breaks do happen, we’d be better off not counting on them and focusing on what we can control — the work.

 So what should we do if not wait for our Big Break?
 We should do what Michelangelo did.
 We should practice, and we should prepare.

 Practice When No One’s Watching

-That meant learning from whomever he could from.
-He knew he wanted to be an artist and that he could not become great on his own, no matter how talented he might be.
+That meant learning from whomever he could.
+He knew he wanted to be an artist and that he couldn’t become great on his own, no matter how talented he might be.
 No amount of natural ability can compete with diligent practice.
 So the boy used the opportunities that were available to him.